geerlingguy/jeffgeerling-com/README.md

 If you have PHP and Composer installed locally, you can install project requirements with:

-    composer install --dev
+    composer install

-Otherwise, you can run this command inside the built Docker container using `docker-compose exec drupal composer install --dev` _after_ you run the next command to bring up the Docker environment.
+Otherwise, you can run this command inside the built Docker container using `docker-compose exec drupal composer install` _after_ you run the next command to bring up the Docker environment.

 Make sure you have Docker installed, then run the following command (in the same directory as this README file):